Actindo-AG/Documentation/DataHub/UserInterface/02h_Settings.md

   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
 Alternatively you can click directly a row in the list to select the checkbox to the row and display the editing toolbar.
+You cannot select multiple checkboxes at once.

   [comment]: <> (Leere Toolbar außer bei error - ist das richtig?)